nielsbasjes/yauaa/documentation/content/using/Limitations.md

 1. Special cases (like robots)
 1. The "most used brands" as good as possible.

-**WARNING**: The detection of DeviceBrand will therefor never be complete and accurate.
+**WARNING**: The detection of DeviceBrand will therefore never be complete and accurate.